The Underground

 Frequently Asked Questions about Ciudad Juárez

-Is it safe to visit Ciudad Juárez as a tourist right now?
+Is it safe for tourists to visit Ciudad Juárez today?

 Author